 The NDEE and the Nebraska Investment Finance Authority (NIFA) jointly administer certain provision of the CWSRF Assistance Act.
 NIFA is authorized to issue revenue bonds to provide funds for NDEE to loan to municipalities within the state.

 Nebraska’s CWSRF interest rate system is defined in an annual Intended Use Plan.
-Current CWSRF loan rates can be obtained from NDEE.
+Current CWSRF loan rates may be obtained from NDEE.
 CWSRF loans have been made to over 180 communities statewide.

 How Can Your Community Receive a Clean Water SRF Loan?